yousefelassal/quote-cron/README.md

 > Aerodynamically the bumblebee shouldn't be able to fly, but the bumblebee doesn't know that, so it goes on flying anyway.

 > The greatest discovery of our generation is that human beings can alter their lives by altering their attitudes of mind.
 As you think, so shall you be.

+> In all chaos there is a cosmos, in all disorder a secret order.